 But when it comes to festive celebrations, are you more Buddy the Elf or Scrooge?
 To find out, take our “Which Christmas Movie Character Are You?” quiz and see which of our favorite famous Christmas icons matches your personality.

 You can find the quiz at This Link!
-(If you leave a comment, I promise to tell you which one I got!)
+(If you leave a comment, I promise to tell you which character I got!)